 There is much evidence now of these people having very healthy levels of cholesterol despite enjoying higher than normal levels of fats in their diet.

-It would seem that the greatest problem for heath is not saturated fats alone, but the tendency to eat them together with unhealthy sugars and/or trans fats as is often the case in ready-made or processed foods.
+It would seem that the greatest problem for heath is not saturated fats alone.
+Rather, the tendency to eat them together with unhealthy sugars and/or trans fats.
+This is often the case in ready-made or processed foods.

 As long as you are choosy about where you get your saturated fats from, there are many good reasons to make sure you include them in your diet.